salaboy/platforms-on-k8s/chapter-9/dora-cloudevents/README.md

 ## Components

+This demo deploys the following components to transform CloudEvents into CDEvents and then aggregate the available data.

 - **CloudEvents Endpoint**: Endpoint to send all CloudEvents to; these CloudEvents will be stored in the SQL database to the `cloudevents-raw` table.